 Research and development: Research and development costs consist of outside testing services, equipment and supplies associated with enhancing existing products and developing new products.
-Research and development costs are expensed when incurred and totaled \$2,304,000 in 2012, \$2,045,000 in 2011 and \$2,127,000 in 2010.
+Research and development costs are expensed when incurred and totaled \$2,760,000 in 2013, \$2,304,000 in 2012 and \$2,045,000 in 2011.

 Net income per share: Basic net income per common share is based on the weighted average number of common shares outstanding during each year.
 Diluted net income per common share adjusts for the dilutive effect of potential common shares outstanding.
-The Company's only potential common shares outstanding are stock options and unvested shares, which resulted in a dilutive effect of 10,116 shares, 47,261 shares and 30,324 shares in 2012, 2011 and 2010, respectively.
+The Company's only potential common shares outstanding are stock options and unvested shares, which resulted in a dilutive effect of 10,116 shares and 47,261 shares in 2012 and 2011, respectively.
+Due to the net loss in 2013, there was no dilutive impact from stock options or unvested shares.
 The Company calculates the dilutive effect of outstanding options and unvested shares using the treasury stock method.
-The number of shares not included in the computation of diluted earnings per share because the options' exercise price was greater than the average market price of common stock during the year for 2012, 2011, and 2010 was 80,290, 0 and 0, respectively.
+The number of shares not included in the computation of diluted earnings per share because the options' exercise price was greater than the average market price of common stock during the year for 2013, 2012, and 2011 was 0, 80,290 and 0, respectively.